Confusion In Writing And How To Solve The Problems

 Related Reading: Clarity In Writing – 10 Key Points To Write Clearly

-2 thoughts on “Confusion In Writing And How You Can Solve The Problems”
+2 thoughts on “Confusion In Writing And How To Solve The Problems”

 1. Thanks for making this so clear, Derek.
 The ‘mother on crutches’ is something that is extremely common, not only in writing, but also in speech.
 What is more, I hear it frequently on the radio and TV by newscasters.
 Certainly not good from people of this ilk, who are presumably well educated.